Student Clubs & Organizations

 Below is a current list of PCSB student clubs and organizations.

 - The Providence College Finance Society provides an environment where students can apply what they have learned from past experience and what they have learned in the classroom in a structured forum.
 This society is meant to be all encompassing across the broad spectrum of interests within the financial services industry.
-Members will be exposed to speakers and companies in the industry, take an active role in the organization by way of bi-weekly meetings, and will be given the chance to network with their peers and professionals.
+Members will be exposed to speakers and companies in the industry, take an active role in the organization by way of weekly meetings, and will be given the chance to network with their peers and professionals.
 The ultimate goal of the PCFS is to promote a culture in which members are engaged with each other, the society, and the greater financial services industry.
-For more information, email Alex Sabel.
+As of 2019, the Blockchain Club and the Real Estate Club have been added as sections of the Finance Society for students who are interested in developing a better understanding of these segments of the finance industry.
+For more information involving the Finance Society, email Kerry Crepeau.
+For information regarding the Blockchain Club, email Kevin McCordic.
+For information regarding the Real Estate Club, email Caroline Coffey.

 - The International Business Club aims to enhance participant’s knowledge of the international business world across all industries, and aids them in their venture to become cosmopolitan business leaders.
 The IBC provides participants an opportunity to integrate themselves directly into the learning curve of the rapid globalization of today’s markets.
 This will be accomplished through guest speakers, international simulation competitions, and cultural exposure.
 For more information, email Peter Kokias.